SamuelB2020/CalcOS/readme.md

-This is the repository for the CalculatorOS (CalcOS) operating system as a project for Headland
+This is the repository for the CalculatorOS (CalcOS) operating system